dtx319/fakebook/README.md

-A social media application built with Flask, Python, HTML and Bootstrap with ElephantSQL for remote data hosting to allow users to GET, POST, COMMENT, and EDIT.
+A front-end application built with Flask, Python, HTML and Bootstrap with ElephantSQL for remote data hosting to allow users to GET, POST, EDIT, and DELETE.